TopologyHealth/IG-Authoring-Prompts/input/pagecontent/getting-started.md

 3. **Ask follow-up questions** to dive deeper into specific areas
 4. **Save successful prompts** for future use and share them with the community
 5. **Iterate and refine** prompts based on the responses you receive

-### 🤖 LLM-Specific Tips for Getting Started

-#### Role Assumption

-Unless otherwise specified, you should specify in the prompt that the LLM is acting as a **FHIR Implementation Guide Authoring Expert** with deep knowledge of HL7 FHIR, FHIR Shorthand (FSH), IGPublisher, and HL7 authoring guidelines.

-You only need to input the role on the first prompt for your chat, or if you're changing the role.
-If you've already specified a role, feel free to remove it from the prompt.

-#### Three Core Prompting Principles (Based on Real-World Experience)

-1. **Be Descriptive** - Clearly explain what you want and include examples when possible
-2. **Be Specific** - Focus the LLM on a tightly scoped task, avoid vague requests
-3. **Break It Down** - Divide complex goals into smaller, manageable steps

-#### LLM Integration Strategies

-- **Start with simple prompts** and build complexity iteratively
-- **Use the same LLM consistently** for related tasks to maintain context
-- **Provide examples** of what you want to achieve
-- **Validate LLM outputs** against FHIR specifications and best practices